ShredN (SHRED) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ShredN Historical Price

-According to the latest data gathered on ShredN live price page, the current price of ShredN is 0.01372382USD.
-The circulating supply of ShredN(SHRED) is 10.00M SHRED , giving it a market capitalization of $140.24K.
+According to the latest data gathered on ShredN live price page, the current price of ShredN is 0.01362599USD.
+The circulating supply of ShredN(SHRED) is 10.00M SHRED , giving it a market capitalization of $136.26K.

 The ShredN Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SHRED based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.